forcedotcom/LWC-Mobile-Samples/RescheduleAppointments/README.md

     3. From the lwc folder:
         1. MobileAppointmentBookingCalendar
         2. MobileAppointmentBookingUtils
-        3. MobileAppointmentBookingcompactAppointmentInfo
+        3. MobileAppointmentBookingCompactAppointmentInfo
-        4. MobileAppointmentBookingcustomToast
+        4. MobileAppointmentBookingRescheduleAppointment
-        5. MobileAppointmentBookingresourceAssignment
+        5. MobileAppointmentBookingResourceAssignment
-        6. MobileAppointmentBookingslotscontainer
+        6. MobileAppointmentBookingSlotscontainer
-        7. MobileAppointmentBookingschedulingconatiner
+        7. MobileAppointmentBookingSchedulingconatiner
-        8. MobileAppointmentBookinglanding
+        8. MobileAppointmentBookingLanding
-        9. MobileAppointmentBookingsettingsContainer
+        9. MobileAppointmentBookingSettingsContainer

 5. Grant access to the LWC’s users.
     1. From Setup, in the Quick Find box, enter `Users`, and then select __Profiles__.